-If you're looking for the best swimming teaching, coaching and skills development, you're in the right place.
-We're the largest provider of Swim England courses and aquatics qualifications, and we're here to support your career progression.More about us
+If you're looking for the best swimming teaching, coaching, and pool plant training, you're in the right place.
+We're the leading provider of aquatics courses, and we're here to support your career progression.About us

 We find that for most the gaining of a qualification is only the start of their swimming journey.
 The best teachers and coaches are always looking to add to their knowledge and develop their skills.